ART AND DESIGN

 At Kings Avenue School, the Arts are one of our Curriculum Drivers, and Art and Design is a key part of this.
 We are passionate about providing our children with a wide range of opportunities to explore and develop their artistic talents.
 We have decided to make Art and Design part of our Thematic Curriculum; through this approach, wherever possible, the finished pieces of work produced by the children are linked to the overall context of their learning.
 Although we seek to make these links explicit, the key focus of lessons at our school is always on the children developing either their appreciation of works of art or developing a particular artistic skill.

 Each year group studies one Art and Design unit per term, alternating with Design Technology.
 We have broken down the requirements of the National Curriculum programmes of study into these units to ensure there is full coverage of a range of areas of art, including drawing skills, painting skills, sculpture, printing, working with textiles and collage.
 In general, the children practise and develop skills in short, practical tasks, and then apply the skills they have learnt to create a finished piece.

-We are working this year to implement the use of sketch books across the school, as a means for the children to record, collect, develop and refine their ideas as a unit progresses.
+We are working to implement the use of sketch books across the school, as a means for the children to record, collect, develop and refine their ideas as a unit progresses.
 Each child in Key Stage 1 and Key Stage 2 has their own sketch book, which they will take up with them through the school to show how their artistic skills progress over time.

 To enrich our Art and Design curriculum, we also look to make links with local galleries, which provide either educational visits or projects/workshops for our children to participate in.
-Furthermore, we have weekly Art and Drama clubs for Key Stage 1 and 2, which provide our children with further opportunities to develop their talents.
+Furthermore, we have weekly Art clubs for Key Stage 1 and 2, which provide our children with further opportunities to develop their talents.